IntelPython/dpctl/docs/doc_sources/api_reference/dpctl_capi.rst

 .. c:function:: void UsmNDArray_SetWritableFlag(struct PyUSMArrayObject *arr, int flag)

     :param arr: Input object
-    :param flags: Whether to set writable flag of the array to read-only, or to writeable
+    :param flags: Whether to set writable flag of the array to read-only, or to writable

     Non-zero value of ``flag`` parameter sets the array flag bit to writable, a zero-value of ``flag`` parameter sets the flag bit of the array to read-only.